Pinocchio (2002 film): Release

 To promote the film's release, McDonald's sold Happy Meals containing toys that each resembled a character of the film.

 In the United States and Canada, Miramax released the film on Christmas Day with no advance screening.
 Miramax said that this is because they needed to do post-production looping to insert the English dub for its English-speaking release.
-Edward Guthmann, a film reviewer for the San Francisco Chronicle, thought that this was because Miramax knew the film would not be well-received, and sought to have it released before critics placed their opinions on the film.
-The English version includes some differences, such as changed dialogues, some shortened scenes, and narration by David Suchet added.
+Edward Guthmann, a film reviewer for the San Francisco Chronicle, thought that this was because Miramax knew the film would not be well-received, and sought to have it released before critics gave their opinions on the film.
+The English version includes some differences, such as changed dialogue, various shortened scenes, and added narration by David Suchet.
 After the English dubbed version was poorly received, Miramax reissued the film in Italian with English subtitles on February 7, 2003.